top of page

 20210421_194012_(1).jpg

 Nancy A. Dafoe is the NLAPW Second Vice President and Branch Communications Chair.
-Author and educator, Dafoe has thirteen published books and numerous published poems and stories.
-Her many books include Unstuck in Time, a memoir about grief and love, and a novel Socrates is Dead Again
+Author and educator, Dafoe has fourteen published books and numerous published poems and stories.
+She writes a Substack nonfiction column.
+Her books include Unstuck in Time, a memoir about grief and love, and a novel Socrates is Dead Again

-Rachel Dickinson holds and MFA and is a writer who has written extensively about travel, publishing work in The Atlantic, Smithsonian.com, Outside.com, and Audubon.
+Rachel Dickinson holds and MFA and is a freelance writer who has written extensively about travel, publishing work in USA Weekend, National Geographic, Traveler, The Atlantic, Smithsonian.com, Outside.com, and Audubon.
 Her essays have appeared in Catapult, Aeon, and Salon.
 As an author, she's written seven nonfiction books including Falconer on the Edge, The Notorious Reno Gang, and her memoir The Loneliest Places: Loss, Grief, and the Long Journey Home.
-Her latest book explores the complicated world of loss and grief and what it means to be part of a family after the suicide of her son.
+She is also a New York State Rural and Traditional Arts Fellow.

 Marilyn Forth is a visual artist who has enjoyed a distinguished career, teaching Textile Art at Syracuse University and a lifetime tenure with the American Craft Council.
 She has shown her paintings in Philadelphia, Baltimore, Columbus, NYC (including the Puck Building), and the Edgewood other galleries.

-Mary L. Gardner's poems have won international and regional awards and have appeared in several anthologies.
+Mary L. Gardner's poems have won international and regional awards and have appeared in fourteen anthologies.
 In an earlier career, she published articles, pamphlets, and reports in the health field and historic preservation.
-Her chapbooks are When All Danger of Frost is Past, Place Settings, and Downsizing (FootHills).
+Her chapbooks published by Foot Hills Press are When All Danger of Frost is Past, Place Settings, and Downsizing.
+She holds a Master in public health and Johns Hopkins.

-Lisa A. Harris is a writer and educator.
+Lisa A. Harris is an award-winning writer and educator.
 She is the Branch Vice President.
 Her novels Geechee Girls, Alleghany Dream, and The Raven's Tale for The Quest Trilogy have been categorized as Northern Appalachian literature.
-Her poetry chapbooks are: Broken Open, Dwelling Space, and Traveling through Glass.
+Her poetry chapbooks are Broken Open, Dwelling Space, Awash in Color, and Traveling through Glass.

 Wendy Harris is a nationally known and collected multi-media painter.
 She is the only commissioned artist to paint a 4 x 4 panel painting for Upstate Medical's Center Treatment Center.
 Her goal is to awaken everyone to the beauty that surrounds us.